daniel-wrench/reynolds_scales_project/README.md

 ## To-do

-JOB REQS:
-    - 7-9min/file/core = up to 7 hour for full 28-year dataset, using all 256 cores and a total of 130GB (but may need to request at least 1GB per core; could change this later to reduce mem request)

-1. Separate merging and cleaning in code
-1. Re-run plots and stats to check against final results
-1. Go through proof
-    - fix db/B0 units (should be dimensionless)
-    - change title
-    - submit
-1. Talk through pipeline with Tulasi
-    - combine with master_stats fn in time series repo, also using flipbook codes?
-    - spectral smoothing bottleneck?
-    - using np for alfven speed?
-    - remove omni vars
-3. (Run on 8h, 4h, for full dataset again)
-5. Update instructions here (copy docstring), pipeline diagram?
+1. Update instructions here (copy docstring), pipeline diagram?
 4. Merge with master branch
+1. Create master_stats fn based of version in time series repo and Tulasi's flipbook codes
+3. Run on 12h, 8h, 4h, for full dataset again; commit these files
 6. Publish new version of repo

 ---

-5. Check how well new values match up against existing ones and literature, talk about with Tulasi (time scales, slopes and electron stats should all be the same, rest will be slightly different)
+6. Check how well new values match up against existing ones and literature, talk about with Tulasi (time scales, slopes and electron stats should all be the same, rest will be slightly different)
 - https://pubs.aip.org/aip/pop/article/13/5/056505/1032771/Eddy-viscosity-and-flow-properties-of-the-solar : Table III for OMNI medians
 - https://iopscience.iop.org/article/10.3847/1538-4365/ab64e6: Fig. 4 for PSP cos(theta), cross-helicity, residual energy
 - https://iopscience.iop.org/article/10.1088/0004-637X/741/2/75/meta for ACE cos(theta) and cross-helicity
 - Alfven mach number $\approx$ order 10, plasma beta $\approx$ 1
-6. Merge and perform checks in demo notebook with data from 1996, 2009, and 2021, compare with database
-7. Clean, subset, and calculate new stats and plot new figures
-8. Check no. of points reported; make clear subset contains ... points

 ## Research output
 Paper published in The Astrophysical Journal: *Statistics of Turbulence in the Solar Wind.
 I. What is the Reynolds Number of the Solar Wind?* This work examines multiple ways of calculating an effective Reynolds number of the solar wind, using a portion of the data from this dataset.
 A PDF of the article and a poster presented at the 2023 SHINE conference are available in the `doc/` folder. **Insert link**